One of the most common questions I hear when it comes to meditation is: “How long should I meditate?”

 We are all so focused on staying physically healthy that we’ve forgotten that taking care of our mental and spiritual health is just as important.

 Before I dive deep into the process of meditation, it’s important to discuss what meditation is exactly.

-It’s a buzzword that gets thrown around commonly in today’s times where people are more aware about the importance of mental and spiritual health.
+It’s a buzzword that gets thrown around commonly in today’s times, where people are more aware of the importance of mental and spiritual health.